 Great tips on making hard-boiled eggs, shared by Once Upon A Chef: For your standard, large eggs, place carefully (we like to use a wooden spoon to drop them down from the edges) into a pan big enough so they are lined up in a single layer.
 Cover with cold water one inch above the eggs.
 Bring the water to a rolling boil over high heat.
 Remove from heat immediately.
 Cover.
 Let stand for 10 minutes.

-Set a timer for these to make sure they do not overboil!
-When finished boiling, strain and run cold water over them until shell is cold to the touch!
+Set a timer for this step to make sure they do not overboil!
+When finished boiling, strain and run cold water over them until the shell is cold to the touch!

-- dash tumeric (add slowly and taste test!)
+- dash turmeric (add slowly and taste test!)

 - dash garlic powder